Brentwatch2021/brentwatch-react-ztm-capstone-project-eshop/README.md

 Netlify functions run on AWS Lambda with a node js enviroment and they allow a limited 10 second runtime

+When you want to add modules to use in the netlify function you must install them to the same root package json as the project

 ![Serverless Functions](src/netlify_route.jpg)